 Tickets for International vs Domestic visitors

-The entrance price for Indian visitors is Rs 50 per person as of 2023.
-International tourist price is IRS 1,100 which I think is a steal compared to any significant monument or museum around the world.
+The entrance price for Indian visitors is ₹50 per person as of 2026, and visitors from SAARC/BIMSTEC countries pay ₹540.
+Children under 15 enter for free.
+The international tourist price is ₹1,100, which I think is a steal compared to admission prices at major monuments or museums around the world.
 The non-Indian price includes a bottle of water and a shoe cover.

-An additional Rs 200 will get an entrance to the main platform and mausoleum.
-The day-time tickets can be purchased online at asi.payumoney.com & www.asiagracircle.in.
+An additional ₹200 will grant access to the main platform and the mausoleum.
+Daytime tickets can be purchased online at asi.payumoney.com and www.asiagracircle.in.
+Please check these sites for the current ticket prices.

 Know what and where you want to shop